-During the 2021/22 financial year two significant governance issues have been identified.
+During the 2022/23 financial year three significant governance issues have been identified.
 These are detailed in the table below together with the actions that are being taken to address them:

-Governance Issue Action taken during Continuing Action 2021/22 Achievement of Corporate Objectives due to Covid-19 pandemic.
-The impact of the Covid-19 pandemic on the Council's ability to achieve its Corporate Objectives continues to be assessed.
-A COVID-19 Recovery Strategy has been agreed and recovery plans have been developed and implemented to address any issues arising from the pandemic that affect the Council's ability to achieve its Corporate Objectives.
-There is an imminent change in the operational model for the Council's housing repairs, capital projects and facilities management services.
-A new 'teckal' company has been established to deliver the services.
-Facilities management services have been transferred to Alliance Norse in April 2022 and housing repairs and capital project services have been transferred in July 2022.
+Governance Issue Action taken during Continuing Action 2022/23 Achievement of Corporate Objectives due to Covid-19 pandemic.
+Council services have been operationally normalised and implementation of recovery plans completed.
+The Council is now largely operating its services as they were prior to Covid-19.
+However, it continues to monitor the threat of Covid-19 and other such serious viral diseases to determine the need for further action should it be required.
+There has been a change in the operating model for the Council's housing repairs, capital projects and facilities management services.
+A new 'teckal' company has been established to deliver the services with the facilities management services transferred in April 2022 and housing repairs and capital project services transferred in July 2022.
+Service provision is still early in its development and risks are being identified and managed.